Acknowledgements, Copyright Information, Privacy Statement and Disclaimer

 First of all, THANK YOU to you for spending time visiting my website.
 I am honored to have visitors from all over the world who are developing an interest in the craft of temari and are browsing through the information gathered here.

-I have been making temari for about ten years now.
-It's fascinating to spend time figuring out temari designs, and it is the contact with other artistic souls which adds the spark needed to keep going creatively.
+I have been making temari for about twenty years now.
+It's fascinating to spend time figuring out temari designs and it is the contact with other artistic souls which adds the spark needed to keep going creatively.
 If not for the internet and a couple of great web sites, I would not have continued making Japanese temari.
+So I'd like to say thanks here.

 Now for the legal stuff: